‘Lost’ Grimm fairy tale is first AI bedtime story

 To begin, Botnik worked with their own predictive text program, called Voicebox.
 It works in a similar way to the predictive text on your phone.
 In this case, however, it was fed the collected stories of the Brother's Grimm and trained to suggest words and phrases based on what it had digested.

-"Next, the human writers took the phrases and sentences suggested by the predictive text program and began to assemble them into the rough shape of a story", explains Jamie Brew, CEO of Botnik and of three writers who helped craft the story.
+"Next, the human writers took the phrases and sentences suggested by the predictive text program and began to assemble them into the rough shape of a story", explains Jamie Brew, CEO of Botnik and one of three writers who helped craft the story.

 They then filled in the gaps using their imagination, further algorithmic suggestions and input from Calm's story editors.